MSEL General Competition Rules

 Intentionally reporting incorrect match results will result in removal from MSEL Tournaments.

-Disciplinary action will be taken against players who have knowledge of teammates or other participants violating the official tournament rules and do not report the violations to Middle School Esports League Administrators.
+Disciplinary action will be taken against players who have knowledge of teammates or other participants violating the official tournament rules and do not report the violations to High School Esports League Administrators.

 If you have knowledge of a teammate or other player violating the rules please submit a report here.